sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

     >
     >The 4 main fields we want to send should already be in our data variable, since we bound it to the input boxes.
 But we need to:
     >
-    >- Send values for some other fields.
+    >
-    >- Format the number value for the order amount.
+    >- Format the number value for the order amount (if not it will sent as string and this will cause an error).
-    >- Set the order date to today.
+    >- Send values for some other fields (for future use).
     >
     >You can do all this field by field -- using the **Object with properties** binding -- but to save time we gave you the formula.
     >